CouchCMS/Documentation/src/contents/concepts/paypal.md

 Remember: If the **paypal\_button** tag fails to find a variable named *pp\_price*, that we mentioned in the previous section, it will not display any button at all. {.error}

-Create a few items and visit their pages to try out the buttons.<br/>
+Create a few items and visit their pages to try out the buttons.
-Clicking any item's button should lead to PayPal's site with the item's name and price correctly supplied.<br/>
+Clicking any item's button should lead to PayPal's site with the item's name and price correctly supplied.
 Clicking the return link on PayPal's site should lead one back to the item's page.

 Now we only need to handle the incoming IPN notification.